 Hermione and Ron entered the decrepit room of the Shrieking Shack.

 "We have to go now Harry."
 Hermione said frantically.

 He hated leaving Snape there, but Harry left.
 He was determined to win, now more than ever.

 To win for the wizarding world, for his lost family, and now, to win for Severus Snape also.

 To be continued…

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Debby Barboza BacellarWrite a Review